a1k0n/a1gpt/README.md

   -c cfg_scale: classifier-free guidance scale; 1.0 means no CFG (default: 1.0)

 ```

+This builds `gpt2` and `cugpt2` for the CUDA version, if available.

 Example generation on a Macbook Air M2 with default prompt, temperature:
 ```